 Google Fiber Internet service plans include:

 • A Fiber Jack, which will bring the fiber connection into your home

-• A Network Box, which will provide wired and wireless connectivity to devices throughout your home
+• A network device, which will provide wired and wireless connectivity to devices throughout your home.

-• A TV Box, which connects your TV to Google Fiber service and includes a traditional remote control
+• A TV Box, which connects your TV to Fiber service and includes a bluetooth remote control

 No, but it may be an option in the future.